toby-bro/netwatch/README.md

 - Determines the process responsible for each communication
 - Tries to be efficient (atomic replacement of data to prevent locks) without being CPU intensive (sleeps most of the time)

+## Good to know

-It needs to run with sudo privileges
+- It needs to run with sudo privileges
+- Part of this project was vibe-coded
+- It is provided under a [MIT LICENSE](./LICENSE)
+- A fair amount of time was spent on profiling the program to identify how to make it as efficient as possible
+- If people are interested in this project I might make a cleaner version in a compiled language